LRolfL/tes3mp-0.8/README.md

 # tes3mp-rolf
 Repository with my own scripts for TES3MP 0.8.0 and 0.8.1.

-Hi, I am new, so if there are any mistakes you can advise me or modify it yourself.
+Hi, if there are any mistakes you can advise me or modify it yourself.
 Do whatever you want with my scripts as long as you mention that the original work is mine.

 -- finallyVampireWerewolf: Makes everyone able to become a vampire or werewolf without console commands.